Tick-Borne Diseases in Dogs to Look Out For

 ticks-on-dog

 We all know a tick bite can be harmful to humans.
-When a tick bites you, it feeds on your blood and can transmit dangerous diseases to your system, and we do everything we can to protect ourselves — from tucking our pants into our socks to using bug repellent.
+When a tick bites you, it feeds on your blood and can transmit dangerous diseases to your system.
+We do everything we can to protect ourselves - from tucking our pants into our socks to using bug repellent.
+If we forget the long-sleeve short, we can run back in and grab it.
 But we need to worry about our furry friends when it comes to tick bites, too.
+Despite how much we think we can talk to our pets, a dog can't tell you if a bug is biting them.
+We have to be more proactive in helping our dog to stay healthy, especially when it comes to bugs like ticks.
 Here are some common tick-borne diseases in dogs and symptoms to look out for.

 Lyme Disease in Dogs

-You’ve likely heard of humans contracting Lyme disease, but did you know dogs are at risk for this disease also?
-Deer ticks are known for carrying Lyme disease, and it is transmitted when the tick feeds on your dog’s blood.
-However, the tick must be on your canine friend for around 48 hours for transmission to be successful.
+You've likely heard of humans contracting Lyme disease, but did you know dogs are at risk for this disease?
+Deer ticks are known for carrying Lyme disease, and it is transmitted when the tick feeds on your dog's blood.
+However, the upside is the tick must be on your canine friend for around 48 hours for transmission to be successful.
 Because of this, you should always check your dog for ticks after walking in wooded or grassy areas.
 The sooner you remove a tick, the less likely the disease is to be transmitted.

-Symptoms to look out for are limping, lethargy, lameness, fever and swollen joints.
+Symptoms to look out for are limping, lethargy, lameness, fever, loss of appetite, increased urination and thirst, swollen lymph nodes and swollen joints.
+But a scary part is some dogs can be infected with Lyme disease and show absolutely no signs at all.
 It can take weeks for symptoms to appear, and a blood test is usually required for diagnosis.
 If your dog does contract Lyme disease, you can expect them to be placed on antibiotics as treatment.

 Anaplasmosis in Dogs